nor fear the seeming.

 He discusses some of the early figures of this search, including Raymond Lull and Gottfried Leibniz.
 Though both grounded in magical and theological thinking - as well as alchemy and hermeticism - it was Leibniz who first formulated the search in a modern way, calling this language the characteristica universalis.
 A crucial part of this language was something he called the calculus ratiocinator, by which we can reduce reasoning to calculation and thereby elide the need for opinionated arguments in favour of pure computation.

 It was this notion which led him to develop calculus.
-Leibniz's version was slightly different from Newton's, in that his focus was specifically on the notation and formalism: i.e. how can we generate the most expressive power from the smallest set of meaningful symbols?
-His calculus presents a fundamentally mechanistic approach to proof, as Leibniz saw clearly the importance of having a formalism that led you automatically to the answer.
+Leibniz's version was slightly different from Newton's, in that his focus was specifically on the notation and formalism: how can we generate the most expressive power from the smallest set of meaningful symbols?
+His calculus presents a fundamentally mechanistic approach to proof, as he saw clearly the importance of having a formalism that led you automatically to the answer.

-Q: A perfect language is one whose words directly express the original what?
+Prompt: A perfect language is one whose words directly express the original what?

-A: Structure of the world.
+Structure of the world.

 Set and Setting¶